– 13 min read

 If your current goal is to publish eight to ten new blog posts a month, do you have historical performance data driving that OKR?
 If so, do you have the resources to achieve the goal without skimping on quality, creativity, or work/life balance?
 If not, consider cutting down your goal to a more tenable publishing cadence or balance publishing net-new content with refreshing and repurposing existing content.
 You’ll carve out time to spend on making your content unique, insightful, accessible, searchable, and visually appealing.
 The kind of content your audience will look forward to seeing and will be more likely to share, bookmark, or refer to in their own content.

 If it makes strategic sense to publish frequently, AI writing tools like Writer can be the “second brain” your team needs to come up with new ideas or the right words, fast.
-The CoWrite tool has templates that walk people through each step of blog writing, from brainstorming headlines to spinning up rough outlines to writing first drafts– cutting the entire process down by hours.
+Writer has apps that walk people through each step of blog writing, from brainstorming headlines to spinning up rough outlines to writing first drafts– cutting the entire process down by hours.

 4. Evaluate and prioritize ideas before developing content with a checklist.